-- 2. Tap the Windows key and type snip.
+- 3. Tap the Windows key and type snip.
 Windows will list files on your computer that contain the word snip.
-Windows puts the names of apps at the top of the list. - 3.
+Windows puts the names of apps at the top of the list. - 4.
 Click Snipping Tool to open the app.
+Snipping Tool

-- Click Options and be sure Always copy snips to the Clipboard is checked. - 5.
-Click OK. - 6.
+- 5. Click Options and be sure Always copy snips to the Clipboard is checked. - 6.
+Click OK. - 7.
 Click Mode and select Rectangular Snip.
 The screen will look washed out and a white cross will appear.

-- 7. Drag the white cross around the Properties dialog box.
-When you let up the mouse button a picture will be placed on the clipboard and a sample of what you have captured will be shown. - 8.
+If that does not happen, click New - 8.
+Drag the white cross over the Word Count dialog box.
+When you let up the mouse button a picture will be placed on the clipboard and a sample of what you have captured will be shown. - 9.
 Close the Snipping Tool by clicking the X in the upper right corner of its window.
-If asked to save changes, click No. - Move the cursor to the bottom of your HW01-1 HWID Practice Save Done window, tap Enter, and then tap Ctrl + v to paste the screenshot. - Double-click the image.
-On the Picture Format tab, in the Picture Styles group, click Picture Border. - 11.
-On the Picture Format tab, in the Size group, type 3 in the width box. - 12.
-Save the file and close all windows.
+If asked to save changes, click No.